johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v7.md

 {{ <LayerInfo type={["line"]} buffer={4} /> }}

 The waterway layer contains classes for rivers, streams, canals, etc represented as lines.
 These classes can represent a wide variety of possible widths.
-It's best to have your line stying biased toward the smaller end of the scales since larger rivers and canals are usually also represented by polygons in the [#water](#water) layer.
-Also works best under `#water` layer.
+Since larger rivers and canals are usually also represented by polygons in the [#water](#water) layer, make your line styling biased toward the smaller end of the scales.
+It should also be under the `#water` layer.

 #### Classes and types